fiatconnect/specification/fiatconnect-api.md

 of common KYC statuses with fixed semantics that a server can communicate to the client.
 The standard requires that providers offer two means of monitoring KYC verification:

-1. Via typical endpoints that can be polled by the client; providers are required to implement this feature.
+1. Via typical endpoints that can be polled by the client
-2. Via webhooks that can be configured by the client; providers may optionally offer this feature.
+2. Via webhooks that can be configured by the client

 We will discuss these two options in more depth later in this document.